swarajb2024/TODO-LIST-PROJECT/README.md

 # TODO-LIST-PROJECT
-# TODO-LIST A To-Do List web application built using Django that allows users to create, update, and delete tasks efficiently.
+A To-Do List web application built using Django that allows users to create, update, and delete tasks efficiently.
 It helps users manage daily activities with a simple and user-friendly interface.

 ![Project Image](https://github.com/swarajb2024/TODO-LIST-PROJECT/blob/68268befd0a9067eeed2059ce542724cd6206d5c/Screenshot%202025-12-19%20221302.png)